Principal Body System: Respiratory

 The Gut:Airway connection

-There's plenty we can do to support the microbiome to a better colonisation of appropriate microbes in there, i.e. there could be a bit of dysbiosis going on in there, a bit of leaky gut going on, so a gut clean-up and a short-term course of probiotics to help weed out the bad and bring in more of the good bugs may help.
+There's plenty we can do to support the microbiome to regenerate a better colonisation of the appropriate microbes, i.e. there could be a bit of dysbiosis going on in there, a bit of leaky gut going on, so a gut clean-up to help weed out the bad and bring in more of the good bugs may help.

 Equally, the forage we feed has a huge impact on the health of those hindgut fibre-fermenters - the horse is nothing more and nothing less than a hindgut fibre-fermenting machine, so our fresh, neon-green UK grass is a nightmare as there's zero fibre in it; haylage is even worse as in order to turn cut grass into haylage it needs lactic-acid bacteria, which when eaten by the horse instantly drops those LA bacteria straight into the hindgut - cue hindgut acidosis and boom - autoimmune syndrome.